MKP has three conjoined purposes.

 that, for

-example, here at 76 Cheapside Keats lives for short while, that here at 41 Great Marlborough Street he breakfasts,
+example, here at 76 Cheapside Keats lives for short while, or that here at 41 Great Marlborough Street he breakfasts?

-admittedly, there is a pleasure in gazing upon maps, and that can be an end in itself:
+a pleasure in gazing upon maps, and that can be an end in itself: like a god, we can

-god, we can survey those tiny, neat, and intricate names and lines and spaces that
+those tiny, neat, and intricate names and lines and spaces that represent the larger,

-larger, messier world.
-Ah, the feeling of order and control.
+world.
+Ah, the feeling of order and control—of literal oversight.

 The second inducement for the project—its theory, in effect: To re-imagine